gbibeaul/avalotto/readme.md

 ---

 Running `yarn` from the root of the project will install all of the project's dependencies.
-If using yarn, you'll want to `yarn set version berry` first.
+The project is already setup to use Yarn Berry regardless of the global Yarn binary you have installed on your system.

 ### Deploying and running apps